Photosynthesis is the process plants use to make food using sunlight, water, and carbon dioxide.

 Why is chlorophyll green?

-Chlorophyll is green because it absorbs most of the red and blue light from sunlight but reflects green light.
-This reflection makes chlorophyll appear green to our eyes.
+Chlorophyll is green because it absorbs red and blue light but reflects green light.

 What is ATP and NADPH?

-ATP (Adenosine Triphosphate) and NADPH (Nicotinamide Adenine Dinucleotide Phosphate) are energy-carrying molecules produced during the light-dependent reactions of photosynthesis.
+ATP and NADPH are energy-carrying molecules produced during the light-dependent reactions.